ArielLima/EZFitness-policies/PrivacyPolicy.md

 This privacy policy is effective as of 2024-09-06

-**Subscription Information**

-The Application offers subscription-based services to access premium features and content (referred to as "Subscription").
-By purchasing a Subscription, you agree to the following:

-**1. Payment and Subscription Terms:**
-- When you purchase a Subscription through the Application, your payment will be processed by the relevant app store (e.g., Apple App Store or Google Play Store).
-- Payment will be charged to your app store account at confirmation of purchase.
-The subscription automatically renews unless auto-renewal is turned off at least 24 hours before the end of the current period.
-- You will be charged for renewal within 24 hours prior to the end of the current subscription period at the rate of the selected plan (monthly or yearly).
-- You can manage or cancel your Subscription at any time by accessing your account settings in the Apple App Store or Google Play Store.

-**2. Free Trials:**
-- The Application may offer a free trial period for subscriptions.
-If offered, the duration of the free trial will be specified during the subscription sign-up.
-- After the free trial ends, your subscription will automatically convert into a paid subscription, and you will be charged unless auto-renewal is turned off in your app store account settings before the trial ends.
-- Any unused portion of a free trial will be forfeited when you purchase a subscription.

-**3. Refunds:**
-- All purchases of Subscriptions are final and non-refundable, except as required by applicable law or as described in the Apple App Store or Google Play Store policies.

-**4. Data Collection Related to Subscriptions:**
-- When you subscribe, the Application collects information such as your app store account details (but not payment information), subscription status, and the plan you've selected (monthly or yearly).
-- This information is used to provide you access to premium features, manage your subscription, and ensure the proper renewal and cancellation processes.

-**5. Managing Subscriptions:**
-- You can manage and cancel your subscription directly through your account settings in the Apple App Store or Google Play Store.
-Once canceled, your subscription will remain active until the end of the current billing period, after which you will lose access to premium content.

-**6. Communication:**
-- We may contact you via the email you provide during account creation to notify you about changes to your subscription, payment issues, or upcoming renewals.

 **Your Consent**

 By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.